SayakMukherjee/sayakmukherjee.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Sayak Mukherjee is a PhD candidate at the [Computer Vision Lab](https://www.tudelft.nl/en/ewi/over-de-faculteit/afdelingen/intelligent-systems/pattern-recognition-bioinformatics/computer-vision-lab) of the Delft University of Technology advised by [Hadi Jamali-Rad](https://sites.google.com/view/jamalirad/home) and [Jan van Gemert](https://jvgemert.github.io/).
+Sayak Mukherjee is a researcher at the Delft University of Technology.
 His research primarily focuses on generative AI and self-supervised representation learning.
 He received his Masters in Computer Science from the TU Delft, with a focus on Artificial Intelligence Technology.
 Prior to pursuing a Masters degree, he worked for three years at Oracle as an Application Developer.
 {style="text-align: justify;"}